deatonjm/deatonjm.github.io/index.md

 ## Current Projects

-I am chairing the DjangoCon US 2019 Conference in San Diego, California I am acting as Treasurer for the Django Software Foundation
+* I am chairing the DjangoCon US 2019 Conference in San Diego, California.
+* I am acting as Treasurer for the Django Software Foundation